DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 folder: mydoc
 ---

-The following are some frequently asked questions (FAQ) for the NACA0012 airfoil and other tutorials.
+The following are some frequently asked questions (FAQ) for DAFoam.
 If you have more questions, please post them to [DAFoam Github Discussions](https://github.com/mdolab/dafoam/discussions).

 ## Where can I find all supported parameters and their default values for the daOption dictionary in runScript.py?